 Most lump-sums received as a result of delays in processing periodic payments, such as unemployment or welfare assistance, are counted as income.
-However, lump-sum receipts for the delayed start of periodic social security or supplemental security income (SSI) payments are not counted as income [CFR 5.609(b)(4)].
-Additionally, any deferred disability benefits that are received in a lump-sum or in prospective monthly amounts from the Department of Veterans Affairs are to be excluded from annual income [FR Notice 11/24/08].
+However, lump-sum receipts for the delayed start of periodic social security or supplemental security income (SSI) payments are not counted as income.
+Additionally, any deferred disability benefits that are received in a lump-sum or in prospective monthly amounts from the Department of Veterans Affairs are to be excluded from annual income [24 CFR 5.609(c) (14)].

-When a delayed-start payment is received and reported during the period in which the CCHA is processing an annual reexamination, the PHA will adjust the family share and CCHA subsidy retroactively for the period the payment was intended to cover.
+When a delayed-start payment is received and reported during the period in which the CCHA is processing an annual reexamination, the CCHA will adjust the family share and CCHA subsidy retroactively for the period the payment was intended to cover.
 The family may pay in full any amount due or request to enter into a repayment agreement with the CCHA.